Benjamin Pike Jr.: Benjamin Pike & Sons

 Two illustrations of the optical store owned and operated by Benjamin Pike Jr from 1848 (left) and 1856 (right), respectively.

 Benjamin Pike Jr. & Co

-In 1843, Benjamin Jr. separated from his family's business and formed his own firm, viewed in similarly high regard by the public, known simply as Benjamin Pike Jr. & Co., located at 294 Broadway.
-This also served as his family's home until 1858.
-Pike Jr.’s expertise and innovative approach quickly earned his new venture recognition, with many noting his "widely known mechanical skill".
+In 1843, Benjamin Jr. separated from his family's business and formed his own firm, viewed in similarly high regard by, known simply as Benjamin Pike Jr. & Co., located at 294 Broadway.
+This location also served as his family's home until 1858.
+Pike Jr.’s previous experience and reported expertise earned his new venture recognition, with many noting his "widely known mechanical skill".
 His firm won several awards for both the quality and use of his many instruments, including three silver medals at American Institute Fairs shortly after going into business.
 Two of which were for his remarkably "superior air pumps" and one other for his innovative "electro-magnetic apparatus".
 It was again at the American Institute Fairs that he would win two diplomas that demonstrated his firm's proficiency in both purely mathematical and scientific instruments.